awgeo/awgeo.github.io/_posts/2020-07-01-flighthistory.md

 ---
-title: "FlightHistory - a project in Tableau"
+title: "FlightHistory - a project in Jupyter Notebooks and Tableau"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog